czyssrs/GloREPlus/README.md

 ```
 $ python eval.py
 ```
-The output textual relation embeddings have the same format as word2vec.
+The output file of the textual relation embeddings have the similar format as word2vec.